 Chronic alcohol use irritates the lining of the stomach.
-Inflamed stomach lining causes gastritis, ulcers, heartburn, and nausea.
-It also impacts absorption of nutrients from food.
+An inflamed stomach lining causes gastritis, ulcers, heartburn, and nausea.
+It also impacts the absorption of nutrients from food.
 Anyone who has had a hangover knows the telltale signs, such as vomiting, diarrhea, and general infirmity.
 (Not to mention, bloating, puffiness, and looking as bad as you feel.)

 During digestion, your pancreas makes juices called enzymes.
 These enzymes break down sugars, fats, and starches.
 The pancreas can become inflamed and damaged due to drinking.
 Pancreatitis not only damages the pancreas, but it is unbearably painful.

 Misuse of alcohol irritates the intestines.
-This causes intestinal malabsorbtion of nutrients and malnutrition.
+This causes intestinal malabsorption of nutrients and malnutrition.